moves-rwth/storm/documentation/usage/properties.md

 categories: [Usage]
 ---

-# Table of Contents
- {:.no_toc}
-- list
-{:toc}

-# General

-Storm takes properties very similar to the PRISM property language, or alternatively as part of the JANI-specification language.
+{% include toc.html %}

+Storm takes properties in a format that can be described as an "extended subset" of the [PRISM property language](http://www.prismmodelchecker.org/manual/PropertySpecification/Introduction).
+Alternatively, if the input is given in terms of a [JANI](languages.html) model, the properties are embedded in the model in the appropriate format.

 {:.alert .alert-info}
-For DFTs, GSPNs and probabilistic programs, domain specific properties can be given.
-These are typically mapped to the properties discussed here.
-Their meaning and syntax can be found below.
+For DFTs, GSPNs and probabilistic programs, domain-specific properties can be given.
+For this, we refer to the guide on how to [run Storm](running-storm.html) on those inputs.

 ## Identifying States